 Authorized dealers can only sell new Rolex watches.
 Rolex watches are only made in Switzerland; they never tick and have Swiss-made printed on the bottom of each dial.
 They are soundless because an automatic movement operates them.
 Rolexes are tool watches that should be worn literally on any occasion.

 Pre-owned watches are sold online, in jewelry stores, and by pawn shops.
-Understanding how new watches look and perform will help when you are trying to find a pre-owned watch to purchase.
+Understanding how new watches look and perform will help you find a pre-owned watch to purchase.

 Rolex makes the Rolex Submariner, the Yacht-Master, and the Rolex Explorer are a few models made by Rolex.
 The Daytona 116500, 126710BLNR, the 126710BLRO, the 116610LN, the 114060, the 126711CHNR, the 116610LN, and the 116610LV. are difficult to find.
 Their scarcity makes them expensive.